akaxlh/SHT/README.md

 ```

 ## Environment
-The codes of HCCF are implemented and tested under the following development environment:
+The codes of SHT are implemented and tested under the following development environment:
 * python=3.7.0
 * tensorflow=1.15.0
 * numpy=1.21.6